tjmelso/GetCleanData/README.md

 Lastly, I combined and averaged all the data that had the same ID and Activity values to narrow down the number of rows to 180.
 This is a vast improvement to the over 10,000 that I started with.

-I wrote my new dataset to a csv file because I like how excel is better at organizing the data than if I had just wrote it to a text file.
+Wrote my dataset using write.table().
+It is named tidydata.txt.
+To read data set use read.table command in R command prompt.